NCW Beadle Herbarium

 To arrange a loan or exchange please contact the herbarium director - Prof. Jeremy Bruhl.

-The honourary curator of Herbarium NE is Ian Telford.
+The honorary curator of Herbarium NE is Dr Ian Telford.